-Furthermore, Jesus foretold that “some” of his disciples would still be alive to see the Kingdom, but only Peter, James and John were present at the Transfiguration, and they were strictly told to keep it a secret (Matt.
+Another way we know that the Transfiguration was not the fulfillment of what Jesus said in Matthew 28:16 is that Jesus foretold that “some” of his disciples would still be alive when the Kingdom came with power and those disciples would “see” it (Matt.
+16:28; Mark 9:1; Luke 9:27).
+But by eight days later when the Transfiguration occurred, all of the apostles were at least to see the Kingdom, but only Peter, James, and John were present at the Transfiguration, and they were strictly told to keep it a secret (Matt.
 17:9).
-If the Transfiguration was a secret between Jesus and 3 disciples, how could it be the fulfillment of Jesus’ public prophecy that only “some” of his disciples would be alive to see it?
+If the Transfiguration was a secret between Jesus and 3 disciples, it was not the fulfillment of Jesus’ public prophecy that “some” of his disciples (including at least all of his apostles) would be alive to see it.

 “Moses and Elijah.”
 To properly understand the Transfiguration, we must recognize that it was “a vision;” a spiritual experience.
 Moses and Elijah were not there in person, but only as part of the vision.
 Matthew 17:9 clearly calls the experience a “vision.”
 The Greek word translated “vision” is horama (#3705 ὅραμα), and besides here, it is used of visions in Acts 9:10, 12; 10:3, 17, 19; 11:5; 12:9; 16:9-10 and 18:9.
 Many Bible versions translate the Greek text as “vision” (cp.
 HCSB; Darby; ESV; KJV; NAB; NASB; NET; NKJV; RSV; YLT).
 The NIV is not as clear, saying, “What you have seen.”